phaughney22/chickenscratch/macscripts.md

 ### Adds everyone to lpadmin group so that they can add printers without being a full admin.
 Still will not be able to unlock printing preferences but will be able to add printers.
 `$ sudo dseditgroup -o edit -a "everyone" -t group lpadmin`

 ### Hides the specified user.
-In this case the user is "adminninja" since this is the default admin user.
+In this example the user is "adminninja".
 `$ sudo defaults write /Library/Preferences/com.apple.loginwindow HiddenUsersList -array-add adminninja`

 ### Returns diagnostic info for the current wireless network the machine is connected to.